-The Palace of Knosos was home to King Minos, of the Minoan civilization.
-The palace dates back to around 2,000 BC and it remains a mystery as to how the Minoans were wiped out.
+The Palace of Knossos was home to King Minos, of the Minoan civilization.
+The second palace dates back to around 1,700 BCE and it remains a mystery as to how the Minoans were wiped out.
 The most commonly held beliefs are that the civilization was either destroyed by fire or tsunami, from a major earthquake that erupted on the nearby island of Santorini.

 Modern Crete is a wonderful island, filled with warm and hospitable people.
 It’s worth making a visit to the Palace of Knosos part of your itinerary in Crete.
-As is enjoying delicious souvlaki, Cretan salad, beautiful beaches, and dramatic mountains, brought to you by the descendants of western Europe’s oldest civilization.
+Enjoy delicious souvlaki, Cretan salad, beautiful beaches, and dramatic mountains.
+Everything brought to you by the descendants of western Europe’s oldest civilization.

 There are a lot of ways to reach Heraklion and subsequently the Palace of Knosos, especially during the warmer months.
 From May through October, Ryanair and other carriers have flights connecting many European cities directly with Heraklion and Chania (the second biggest city in Crete).
-You can also fly from Athens or Thessaloniki to Heraklion or Chania, and tickets are often under €20 ($22 US) each way on Ryanair when booked ahead, excluding checked baggage, but including a small carry on and shopping bag.
+You can also fly from Athens or Thessaloniki to Heraklion or Chania.
+Tickets are often under €20 ($22 US) each way on Ryanair when booked ahead.
+That excludes checked baggage, but includes a small carry on and shopping bag.
 In summer, you can catch a high speed ferry from the picturesque island of Santorini to Heraklion in under 2 hours.
 Blue Star Ferries runs overnight ferries connecting Athens and Heraklion, the trip takes 9 hours and you can reserve a bed on the boat.

 Is Crete Worth Visiting in Winter?

-Winter is not a great time to visit Crete because places like the Samaria Gorge National Park (Europe’s biggest gorge) are closed, and it’s not beach weather.
-However, if you have an extended trip in Europe during winter, and want to escape bitterly cold areas, Crete is a good place to do so.
-Heraklion and Chania are large towns that do not virtually shut down in winter like other touristy islands.
-So there’s more to keep you entertained in Crete over islands such as Mykonos and Santorini, during colder months.
-Chania is a fantastic town, and in an upcoming article, we’ll showcase why this former Venetian colony is one of our favorite places in the world.
+Samaria Gorge National Park, Europe’s longest gorge, is closed in winter.
+It is also not beach weather.
+But if you want to escape bitterly cold areas, Crete is a good place to do so.
+Heraklion and Chania are large towns that do not mostly shut down in winter like other touristy islands.
+In winter, there’s more to keep you entertained in Crete compared to Mykonos.